domusense/rpi3-wifi-station-ap-stretch/README.md

 # RASPBERRY PI 3 - WIFI STATION+AP

+### It will not work while an ethernet is connected.

 Running the Raspberry Pi 3 as a Wifi client (station) and access point (ap) from the single built-in wifi.

 Its been written about before, but this way is better.
 The access point device is created before networking